AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

 <InlineAlert slots="text" variant="warning"/>

-**IMPORTANT!!!:** You must ensure the versions of all of your Spectrum Web Components installed are the same, or you will see errors upon build or while running.
+**IMPORTANT:** You must ensure **the versions of all of your Spectrum Web Components installed are the same,** or you will see errors upon build or while running.
+You may want to just open your `package.json` file at this point to double check to ensure they all match, before moving on.

-    **TODO - NOTE YOU CAN'T RUN IT YET BECAUSE ALL DEPENDENCIES ARE OFF - need  imports to have the componets actually build into the bundle dist folder, so if you use in the UI it won't work (check dist and not enough stuff there)**

 1. Add the imports for the new components to the `src/index.js` file with the following block: